Author – Wasim Quazi

 This way, sustainable dairy farming can not only be economically viable to small farmers, but also be eco-friendly by reducing carbon emissions and increasing organic fertility.
 Here are some of the best examples of sustainable dairy farming –

 - Mysore-based Oxygen Acres farm built by Chida Shivanna is not only considerate towards the environment, but also created a sustainable business enterprise as well.

 - Bhagyalaxmi Dairy Farm is one of the largest cow farm equipped with one of India’s first Rotary Parlors.
-The milking process has been turned with too much quality and hygiene.
+The milking process is equipped with high quality and hygiene.

 - Akshayakalpa Farms & Foods headed by veterinarian G.N.S.
 Reddy, is probably the first dairy industry to produce organic milk involving farmers in India.
 Akshayakalpa aims to establish 300 organic dairy farms to produce organic milk in the first phase.